GeniusDai/requests/README.md

 # requests

-This project is origin from the requests library in python, write in C language.
+This project is origin from the requests library in Python, write in C.

+Protocol: TCP IPv4 HTTP/1.1

 ## Usage

 ### Welcome to requests in c!

-Just include requests.h and build reqeusts.c to lib you want.
+Just include the head files and build c files to lib you want.

 Enjoy!